Julius Fučík (composer): Later life and death

-In 1913 Fučík settled in Berlin, where he started his own band, the Prager Tonkünstler-Orchester, and a music publishing company, Tempo Verlag, to market his compositions.
-His fortunes began to wane with the outbreak of the First World War.
-Under the privations of the war, his business failed and his health suffered.
-On 25 September 1916 Fučík died in Berlin at the age of 44.
-He is buried in Vinohrady Cemetery in Prague.
+In 1913, Fučík settled in Berlin, where he started his own band, the Prager Tonkünstler-Orchester, and a music publishing company, Tempo Verlag, to market his compositions.
+Fučík's fortunes began to wane with the outbreak of World War I. Under the privations of the war, his business failed and his health suffered.

+Fučík died in Berlin on 25 September 1916; he was only 44 years old.
+He is buried at the Vinohrady Cemetery in Prague.

 Fučík was the brother of the opera singer Karel Fučík and uncle of the journalist Julius Fučík, who shared his name.

 In popular culture

 A 1976 barrel organ recording of Fučik’s classic march Die Regimentskinder (English: Children of the Regiment) by the C. John Mears Organisation is prominently featured in the popular Atari Interactive video game RollerCoaster Tycoon.